We collaborate with community leaders to support their projects, making powerful lasting impacts that improve lives.

 These grants empower individuals to become educated about and create biochar, bringing benefits of carbon sequestration and healthy soil.

 Read more about Ryder Coen's biochar education project, which was supported by a CommonGoods matching grant in 2019.

 We all hope for the best, but in the worst case, we hope to be prepared.
 There are Neighborhood Emergency Teams emerging in many cities in the U.S., including Portland, OR.

 The Taborvilla Neighborhood Emergency Team (NET) received a grant from us in 2019, which they used to sustain their community meetings and create a cache with important materials to be accessed in case of emergency.

 This elementary school offers free education to indigenous children in the Sacred Valley of Peru.
 The children learn about their Quechua culture and heritage in a Waldorf-inspired environment.

 Their grant paid for their operating costs, namely a teacher's salary, so they can go on providing free, quality education to their children.

-Beyond helping rural Peruvian families and communities grow their own food, this organization also supports these families with education and resources to feel empowered to live healthy lives.
+Beyond helping rural Peruvian families and communities grow their own food, Por Eso! is an organization which also provides education and resources for them to feel empowered to live healthy lives.

-Their 2019 grant from CommonGoods Network helped them spread their positive impact into new communities, while continuing to work directly with communities to establish water irrigation, plant and grow fruits and vegetables, and store, preserve and cook food safely and efficiently.
+Their 2019 grant from CommonGoods Network helped Por Eso! spread their positive impact into new areas, while continuing to work directly with communities to establish water irrigation, plant and grow fruits and vegetables, and store, preserve and cook food safely and efficiently.